 Customers also connect in so many other ways – our call centre, website, mobile platforms, social media channels, and so on.
 Sometimes the interaction is prompted by us, other times prompted by them.

 By getting great at CX, we will look for the pain points and opportunities across all of these interactions throughout the thirteen steps of the customer journey.
 As we get clear on these we will prioritise our actions by starting with the largest CX delta – in the eyes of our customers, not what is easy or obvious for Z.

 The other four capabilities we are focusing on are:

 I have no doubt that in growing these capabilities our requests of and interactions with our suppliers may change.
 Like any of the other changes in Z over the years – the switch from Shell, our IPO, the deal with Caltex – we’ll approach this with a strong commitment to partnership and working together for mutually beneficial outcomes.
 That’s the Z way, now through a capability led strategy.

-Perhaps the most notable thing we’ve been involved in this month is the launch of the Climate Leaders Coalition.
+Perhaps the most notable thing we’ve been involved in recently is the launch of the Climate Leaders Coalition.
 60 businesses making up nearly fifty percent of New Zealand’s emissions have joined forces to tackle the issue of climate change, and we’re calling for other leaders to join us.
-More on this on page X.

 Mike Bennetts, CEO